azagniotov/stubby4j/README.md

 [![stubb4j][logo-badge]][logo-link]

-It is a highly flexible and configurable tool for testing interactions of service-oriented (SoA) or/and micro-services architectures (REST, SOAP, WSDL, etc.) over HTTP(s) protocol.
+It is a highly flexible and configurable tool for testing interactions of service-oriented (SoA) or/and micro-services architectures (REST, SOAP, WSDL, etc.) over HTTP/1.1 & HTTP/2 protocols.

 Please refer to [Key features](#key-features) for more information